mvpetrusenko/cypress-prompt/README.md

 })

-in.only (for running one specific test and ignoring the other tests in the file)
+it.only (for running one specific test and ignoring the other tests in the file)

 take elements from DOM (XPath, by id, class... in F12 Chrome DevTools)